Peter's Chocolate: History

 One of the main goals of Peter as a chocolatier was the creation of a solid version of the popular chocolate milk beverage, so that it could be more easily transported and consumed.
 However, pure chocolate cannot contain any water, as it prevents it from having a smooth texture.
 Moisture also favors mildew, therefore a poor shelf life (earlier attempts had been made with small quantities of fresh milk).
 Peter ultimately solved the issue by using condensed milk from the Anglo-Swiss Milk Company, which he further dehydrated.
 This is called the milk chocolate crumb process.
 He previously also tried using powdered milk but without success.
 In 1875, a first version of solid milk chocolate was created and commercialized.
 However, it is only in 1887 that the final product was developed, with the help of conching invented by Lindt in 1879, which would refine the chocolate and make it smooth and homogeneous.
 The new milk chocolate bar was named Gala Peter, after the Greek word gala meaning 'milk', 'spiritual nourishment' or 'abundance'.
+The chocolate was first sold in croquettes, the common format for eating chocolate at the time, then in tablets.